,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What led to the pause in the Shimla mosque protests?
+What changed in the Shimla Sanjauli mosque row?

-The suspension is not a verdict; it shows that complex questions are best addressed through credible institutions, record-based scrutiny, and inclusive dialogue.
+No. The article says the suspension is not a verdict, but an affirmation that complex questions should be handled through credible institutions, record-based scrutiny, and inclusive dialogue.